efarrer/gmash/README.md

 Give Me A SHell

-Allow others temporarily and securely ssh into your account.
+Allow others to temporarily and securely ssh into your account.

 # Usage
 Allow someone to securely login to your local account.